Like a saddle, your choice of touring handlebars is highly personal.

 – They’re more aerodynamic in headwinds or for high-speed riding

-– They’re narrow enough to squeezing through traffic
+– They’re narrow enough to squeeze through traffic

 – They can be paired with ‘cross’ levers so that you have two sets of brake levers